Hannah D'Souza

 Supervision details

-As a supervisor in adherence with BACP (2018) values and ethics, my mission is to provide therapists with a safe confidential space, where I will strive to create a robust, authentic supervisory relationship, laying a secure foundation for supervisees to develop into their most optimal professional selves.
-I use a range of supervisory skills and interventions to empower supervisees and provide personalised support, mentorship and counsel that best reflects each supervisee’s level of expertise.
-I maintain my principles of respecting individual autonomy, building a strong supervisory alliance and maximising my availability through regular, well-structured online supervisory sessions, ensuring all supervisees are met wherever they are at.
+As a supervisor in adherence with BACP values and ethics, my mission is to create a robust, authentic supervisory relationship, laying a secure foundation for supervisees to develop into their most optimal professional selves.
+In our safe, confidential space I use a range of supervisory skills and interventions to empower supervisees and provide personalised support, mentorship and counsel that best reflects each supervisee’s level of expertise.
+I maintain my principles of respecting individual autonomy, building a strong supervisory alliance and maximising my availability through regular, well-structured supervisory sessions, ensuring all supervisees are met wherever they are at.

 My vision is to improve mental health throughout the nation, creating a successful and ethical supervisory space that nurtures this generation of psychotherapists and counsellors, who can go on to offer highly skilled and specialised therapy to those in need.
-This particularly includes therapists from minority groups like myself, who are under-represented in psychological fields and deserve to be recognised for their unique selves.
+I strive for the supervisees I support to be recognised for their unique selves and to develop their own therapist identity.
+This includes therapists from minority groups like myself, who are under-represented in psychological fields.
 I aim to progress culturally competent counselling as I believe irrespective of your culture, race and beliefs all individuals should have just and fair access to expert mental health support that is free from judgement, ignorance, prejudice and stigma.

-I bring my authentic light-hearted, humorous and honest nature into my supervisory relationships, which ensures that supervisees experience comfort and trustworthiness crucial for developing their self-acceptance and growth with any professional challenges or ruptures they may face.
+I bring my peaceful, light-hearted, caring and honest nature into my supervisory relationships, which offers my supervisees a comforting and trustworthy supervision experience crucial for developing their self-acceptance and growth with any professional challenges or ruptures they may face.

 BACP